 “Dalton State College is excited to see the new residence hall take shape despite the challenges brought by Mother Nature this past fall,” added Natalie Bates, Dalton State College housing director, in a statement.
 “Corvias Campus Living and Winter Construction are both solution-based partners that have made all the difference as we prepare for a successful opening of Mashburn Hall.”

 Mashburn Hall will be a four-story, 86,000-square-foot facility with wood framing and a suite-style layout for 365 beds.
 The residence complex will consist of one-, two-, and four-bedroom semi-suites; laundry areas; common spaces; game rooms; kitchen areas; and an outdoor entertainment space with a fire pit and covered verandah.
+Any student can read about Cialis generic manufacturers.
 The building is U-shaped with a large green space to encourage outdoor activity and interaction, according to Carlos Torres, project executive, Multifamily and Student Housing for Winter Construction.
 The facility’s location on the northern corner of campus also gives it close proximity to classroom buildings and other college facilities.

 “As Dalton State College grows, the main goal is to bring more student housing on campus,” Torres said.
 “With Mashburn Hall, and the P3 Partnership among Dalton State, the Georgia Board of Regents and Corvias, the college is in the process of developing its capacity to provide up-to-date housing to meet increased demand.”